 In a caring context, negotiating well could be useful if you want to ask for a specific service or gain extra support for the care needs of the person you're looking after.
-Negotiating is a normal and everyday part of life within families, at work, at home and with professionals.

 Effective negotiation skills can help you be heard.
 It's a good idea to develop your skills with smaller issues first to give you the confidence to tackle the bigger issues.